-- adequately funded and culturally sensitive programs for English Language Learner students that provide meaningful instruction in other curriculum areas through such programs as bilingual education and English language development and result in functional proficiency in English; - federal legislation that emphasizes the development of multicultural/multilingual education programs in all public schools receiving federal monies; - federal programs that help attract and retain a robust pool of clinically-prepared bilingual teachers and paraprofessionals through programs that are created in full participation with English Language Learner credentialed and licensed teachers, and implemented and sustained by credentialed and licensed English Language Learner teachers in all public schools receiving
+- adequately funded and culturally sensitive programs for English Language Learner students that provide meaningful instruction in other curriculum areas through such programs as bilingual education and English language development, and result in functional proficiency in English; - 45 • federal legislation that emphasizes the development of multicultural/multilingual education programs in all public schools 46 receiving federal monies; - 47 • federal programs that help attract and retain a robust pool of clinically prepared bilingual educators through programs that are 48 created in full participation with English Language Learner credentialed and licensed teachers, and implemented and sustained 49 by credentialed and licensed English Language Learner teachers in all public schools receiving federal monies, to identify, counsel, 50 tutor, and nurture bilingual students through their secondary schooling and postsecondary education;

-- 1 federal monies, to identify, counsel, tutor, and nurture bilingual students through their 2 secondary schooling and postsecondary education; - adequately funding culturally sensitive, ongoing professional development opportunities for general and special education teachers, as well as ESPs, to help them support English Language Learners in attaining the academic and language proficiency targets; - federal requirements that any state or local curricular reform is aligned with state-adopted content standards and English language proficiency standards; - a second generation of English language proficiency assessments aligned to the new ELP 9 standards: - 10 accountability systems that implement a growth model approach to measuring the academic 11 progress of English Language Learner students; - federal requirements that states develop comprehensive processes and plans for appropriate 12 13 identification of all English Language Learners based on a state-approved language assessment; 14 the results of this assessment will also determine eligibility for all tested subjects in English; - federal requirements that states develop guidelines to govern use of test accommodations based on scientific research that does not invalidate the assessment for English Language Learners and students with disabilities.
+- adequately funding culturally sensitive, ongoing professional development opportunities for educators to help them support English Language Learners in attaining academic and language proficiency targets; - federal requirements that any state or local curricular reform is aligned with state-adopted content standards and English language proficiency standards; - a second generation of English language proficiency assessments aligned to the new ELP standards; - accountability systems that implement a growth model approach to measuring the academic progress of English Language Learner students; - federal requirements that states develop comprehensive processes and plans for appropriate identification of all English Language Learners based on a state-approved language assessment; the results of this assessment will also determine eligibility for all tested subjects in English; - federal requirements that states develop guidelines to govern use of test accommodations based on scientific research that does not invalidate the assessment for English Language Learners and students with disabilities.

-discipline policies that disproportionately affect students who are English Language Learners by creating a disparate impact on these students which contributes to the school-to-prison pipeline.
+• discipline policies that disproportionately affect English Language Learners by creating a disparate impact on these students and contributing to the school-to-prison pipeline.